Cranes Fighting in the Snow

 Making the Work

-I build areas of pattern by inlaying different colours, similar to the technique of marquetry.
-Finer details are added by carving into the surface and inlaying wet clay, which I later sand back to a smooth finish once dry.
-A clear lacquer protects each segment, which I assemble along a silicone extrusion.
+I created areas of pattern by inlaying different colours of dried clay, similar to the technique of marquetry.
+Finer details were added by carving into the surface and inlaying wet clay, which I later sanded back to a smooth finish.
+A protective layer of clear lacquer was applied to each segment before I assembled then piece along a silicone extrusion.

 A Shift in Aesthetic